-Deletion of MS Teams Areas at end of contract IT Manager Within 14 days of or if no bookings in the previous/next 6 months formal notification of on 1 st April each year. a contract end.
-Annually on closest working day to 1st April Undertaking Data Protection Impact Project Lead Commencement of Assessments (DPIA's) to be completed on all Project Research or Evaluation Projects Undertaking Legitimate Interests' Assessments DPO Quarterly (LIA's) for all key areas of the business.
-Reporting, Recording and responding within Reporting & At time of request in timescales to all requests for right to access Recording - line with the data, to rectify or erase data or restrict or staff member timescales of this object to processing of data that is classified as receiving policy personal or sensitive. request, Response by DPO Responding within timescales to remove Administrator At time of request in individuals from marketing correspondence on line with the request. timescales of this policy Responding within timescales to any Reporting & At time of breach in occurrences of Data breaches.
-Recording - line with the staff member timescales of this receiving policy request, Response by DPO Ensuring all delegates are informed in the Wording by Included in all joining instructions that their data has been DPO - invites provided to us by their employer and informing inclusion in them where the Privacy Notice is located in invites by IT respect of this data.
-Manager
+•

+Undertaking Data Protection Impact Project Lead Commencement of

+Assessments (DPIA's) to be completed on all Project

+Research or Evaluation Projects

+Undertaking Legitimate Interests' Assessments DPO Annually

+(LIA's) for all key areas of the business.

+Reporting, Recording and responding within Reporting & At time of request in

+timescales to all requests for right to access Recording - line with the

+data, to rectify or erase data or restrict or staff member timescales of this

+object to processing of data that is classified as receiving policy

+personal or sensitive. request,

+Response by

+DPO

+Responding within timescales to remove Deputy At time of request in

+individuals from marketing correspondence on Director of line with the

+request.
+Business and timescales of this

+Governance policy

+Responding within timescales to any Reporting & At time of breach in

+occurrences of Data breaches.
+Recording - line with the

+staff member timescales of this

+receiving policy

+request,

+Response by

+DPO

+Ensuring all delegates are informed in the Deputy Included in all

+joining instructions that their data has been Director of invites

+provided to us by their employer and informing Operations.

+them where the Privacy Notice is located in

+respect of this data.

+Maintaining ICO Registration DPO Annually

+- -